hlf-go/fabrics/README.md

 Clone or fork this repo.
 Modify the script to meet your needs.

-To used these scripts to your best advantage, it is recommended that you follow the [Go way of organising your project](https://golang.org/doc/code.html#Organization).
+To used these scripts to your best advantage, it is recommended that you organise all your projects (Go and non-Go ones) around [Go workspace](https://golang.org/doc/code.html#Organization).
 All you need to do is to run the command `go get github.com/hlf-go/fabric` to download it to the your Go workspace:

 ```
 $GOPATH/src/